 Theater Workshop and Performance is a semester course in which students learn about the artistic and technical aspects of theater with a concentration in acting and design.
 In this course, students will read and analyze famous theatrical works ranging from comedy to tragedy and use them to make artistic and technical choices.
 Students will perform excerpts from these established works as well as create and perform original dramatic works.
 Students will gain a foundation in the basics of theater etiquette, history, and elements, as well as experience in script analysis, acting, directing, pantomime, improvisation, design, writing for a variety of purposes, and more.
-Active participation in all aspects of this course-including theater exercises, acting performances, theatrical reviews, research, and presentations-is necessary for success.
-Students will attend at least one live theatrical performance during the semester.
+Active participation in all aspects of this course- including theater exercises, acting performances, theatrical performance during the semester.
 By the end of the course, students will gain performance skills, confidence, and a greater appreciation for the performing arts.
 All electives include the core text reading requirement and, in the fall semester, the personal narrative/college essay assignment.
 Students may also choose to participate in the summer reading activity for extra credit.